-Veterans' Affairs Coordinator

-Room C-9

-Roane State Community College

-Harriman, TN 37748, or

-Veterans Administration Regional Office

-801 Broadway

-Nashville, TN 37203

-The Admissions and Records Office reports to the Veterans Administration on all persons receiving benefits under federal laws.
+Veterans' Affairs Coordinator Room C-9 Roane State Community College Harriman, TN 37748, or Veterans Administration Regional Office 110 9th Avenue South Nashville, TN 37203

 GED TEST

 Adults who have not received a high school diploma and wish to apply for a certificate of equivalency may take the General Educational Development Test at Roane State Community College, which has been established as an official center for this test.
 A counselor will explain requirements for taking the test and will assist applicants in the preparation of necessary application forms.